 Cut in half and slice tops off.
 Throw out seeds.
 Soak in warm water for several hours.

-Combine the Ancho chiles, 6 oz can tomato paste, ¼ C. canola oil, 2 cloves of garlic, 1 ½ t. salt, 1 t. ground oregano, 2 t. cumin, 3 C. of water, and 1 or 2 T. beef base in food processor and process until smooth.
+Combine the Ancho chiles, 6 oz can tomato paste, ¼ C. canola oil, 2 cloves of garlic, 1 ½ t. salt, 1 t. ground oregano, 2 t. cumin, 3 C. of water, and 1 or 2 T. beef base (I now use Maggi Beef Base, it’s awesome) in food processor and process until smooth.
+My current food processor is the Breville Sous Chef, it’s the best I’ve ever owned, it’s a total beast!

 Bring just to boil on medium, turn down to medium low, and simmer for 5 minutes.